templedf/CertClusterBuilder/README.md

     cd cert-cluster-builder-1.0.0-SNAPSHOT-dist
     ./start.sh

+By default, brooklyn console will be available at localhost:8081.
+If you want to specify a different port, please use:

+    ./start -p <your-port>

 For more information, please look at the `README`, inside the `target` folder.

 For more information about the Cloudera Connect Partner Program, the Cloudera